 Pests and fungi

-Common pests like spider mites, aphids, and whiteflies, along with fungal infections like powdery mildew, disrupt the plant's health and nutrient absorption, causing your leaves to turn yellow.
+Common pests like spider mites, aphids, and whiteflies, along with fungal infections like powdery mildew, disrupt the plant's health and nutrient absorption, causing your leaves to turn yellow over time.

 What to look for: